Physics

 Post-Graduation Success

 The physics program will give you the keys to a wide range of challenging and fulfilling careers.
-About seventy-five percent of our physics graduates continue their education in graduate school, and about twenty-four percent take positions in industry.
+About sixty-three percent of our physics graduates continue their education in graduate school, and about thirty-four percent take positions in industry.

 Common career paths for physics students include: aerodynamicist, acoustical physicist, automotive engineer, astrophysicist, application engineer, biophysicist engineer, computer system engineer, environmental analyst, environmental specialist, forensic scientist, fiber optic engineer, fluid physicist, geodesist, geophysicist, health physicist, lab technician, materials scientist, medical physicist, nuclear physicist, oceanographer, operations analyst, particle accelerator, project engineer, physicist, physiognomist, plasma physicist, process engineer, quality engineer, radiological laboratory director, research physicist, satellite data analyst, seismologist, solid Earth physicist, stratigrapher, systems engineer, technical analyst, and technical consultant.